Mizzou Wrestling falls short against Iowa State in regular season finale

 The Tigers hoped that brothers Rocky and Zach Elam would be successful in their matchups to get the Tigers to victory but Rocky Elam would lose to the Cyclones Yonger Bastida in a 4 period match that would be enough to lead the Cyclones to a tight 17-16 victory against Mizzou.

+Governor Mike Parson making an early exit.
+Parson was named honorary coach for tonight’s dual.@KOMUsports @KOMUnews @GovParsonMO pic.twitter.com/QkhrSgBFUV— Hunter Walterman (@HunterWalterman) February 17, 2022

-Tigers Head Coach Brian Smith says that although they lost the dual, there still optimistic about what to come in the Big 12 tournament.
+Tigers head coach Brian Smith said although they lost the dual, they're still optimistic about what to come in the Big 12 tournament.

 "You're going into the Big 12's.
 Last time we were in the Big 12's we won it in this building and we're going to a big arena down in Tulsa.
 I'm excited for it, there's great competition in the Big 12.
 Great matches."